Bentley Arnage

-The Bentley Arnage is a full-size high performance luxury car manufactured by Bentley Motors in Crewe, England, from 1998 to 2009.
+The Bentley Arnage is a full-size luxury car manufactured by Bentley Motors in Crewe, England, from 1998 to 2009.
 The Arnage and its Rolls-Royce-branded sibling, the Silver Seraph, were introduced in the spring of 1998.
 They were the first entirely new designs for the two marques since 1980.

-The Arnage was powered by a BMW M62 V8 engine, with Cosworth-engineered twin-turbo installation, and the Seraph employed a BMW M73 V12 engine.
 In September 2008, Bentley announced that production of the model would end during 2009.
+A replacement model, the Bentley Mulsanne was launched in August 2009 at the Pebble Beach Concours d'Elegance.

 Development

 Following an uplift in sales for all of Rolls-Royce, and a resurgence of the Bentley marque, the then-owner, Vickers, set about developing a new model to replace the derivatives of the Rolls-Royce Silver Spirit/Bentley Mulsanne which it had been selling since 1980.
 In a complete switch from tradition, these new cars would have engines provided by a third-party vendor, and bodies built at the Crewe factory.